biocatiit/website/content/pages/users_howto.rst

 These descriptions should help you to decide if our facility can support your research.
-However, it is strongly recommended that---prior to visiting BioCAT--- you discuss your experiment with the User Liaison for your technique after reading these descriptions.
+However, it is strongly recommended that---prior to visiting BioCAT--- you discuss your experiment with the `User Liaison <{filename}/pages/contact.rst>`_ for your technique after reading these descriptions.
 In this way, your experiment can be tailored to our facility so that you spend less time assembling and debugging your set-up and more time taking high-quality data.

 Small- and Wide-Angle Fiber-Diffraction (includes muscle diffraction)